-The law provides for freedom of expression, including for the press, and the government generally respected these rights.
+The law provides for freedom of expression, including for the press, and the government generally respected this right.
 An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.

 Freedom of Expression: The country's laws prohibit persons from disseminating, by any means, ideas based on racial superiority or on racial or ethnic hatred, or from committing or encouraging others to commit discriminatory acts on the grounds of race, ethnicity, nationality, religion, or sexual orientation.
-There were no reports of prosecutions based on these laws.
+There were no reports of violations of or prosecutions based on these laws.

 Press and Media Freedom: The law regulating media and the work of media professionals provides for an authority for information, which may impose sanctions (including fines) on journalists and media who violate a national media code of conduct.
-An implementing code of conduct was approved on July 31.
+Online publications, such as blogs or messages on social media operated or written by individuals, associations, or parties were not considered as being part of the press and are therefore not covered by this legislation.